What is a PDQ machine?

 - Authorisation requested – This triggers a request for payment approval from the card issuer (e.g. HSBC).

 - Funds transferred – As soon as the money reaches the merchant account, it’s moved (often automatically) into your business account (minus any credit card processing fees).

-– Once the card terminal gets the all clear, the credit card processor (e.g. WorldPay) receives the funds from the card issuer into your merchant account (or checking account) – this can take anything from a few hours to a few days.
+– Once the card terminal gets the all clear, the credit card processor (e.g. Worldpay) receives the funds from the card issuer into your merchant account (or current account) – this can take anything from a few hours to a few days.

 Hard to get your head around?
 Here’s an example of a PDQ machine in action to help clear things up: